Birth Injury Lawyers Serving Rhode Island

 After diligently collecting and thoroughly reviewing the evidence in your case, our attorneys can file a claim against the negligent party or parties.

 If a fair settlement cannot be reached, it is crucial to work with an experienced trial attorney who can take your case to court.
-The lawyers at Mandell, Boisclair & Mandell, Ltd have extensive experience handling all aspects of birth injury claims, from settlement negotiations to preparing cases for trial and presenting them in court.
+The Rhode Island birth injury lawyers at Mandell, Boisclair & Mandell, Ltd have extensive experience handling all aspects of birth injury claims, from settlement negotiations to preparing cases for trial and presenting them in court.

-Do You Need a Birth Injury Lawyer For Help With Your Negligence Claim?
+Do You Need a Providence Birth Injury Lawyer For Help With Your Negligence Claim?

 When medical malpractice occurs, families can often receive a substantial amount of compensation.
 We know that no amount of money could ever undo the harm your child suffered.
 However, this compensation can help you care for your child and his or her future needs and disabilities.

 An experienced lawyer can give you legal advice and help you during this difficult time.
 Your lawyer will need to investigate the events that led to your child’s injury.
 Through meticulous investigation, your lawyer can determine if a medical professional’s negligence is to blame.

-At Mandell, Boisclair and Mandell, Ltd, our Providence birth injury lawyers have the experience and resources needed to tackle complex birth injury cases.
+At Mandell, Boisclair and Mandell, Ltd, our Rhode Island birth injury attorneys have the experience and resources needed to tackle complex birth injury cases.
 We know how to prove obstetrical negligence and fight large hospitals and insurance companies.
 Our law firm believes in holding negligent physicians and institutions accountable for their mistakes.
 A birth injury lawyer at our law firm will fight aggressively for you and your family during this time.

 Contact Our Providence Birth Injury Attorneys Today